readytensor/rt-repo-assessment/README.md

 ## Usage

-1. Create **`.env`** in the root directory and place your OpenAI API key in it.
+1. Create **`.env`** in the root directory and place your OpenAI API, Groq, Gemini or OpenRouter key in it.
 See the [example](https://github.com/readytensor/rt-repo-assessment/blob/main/.env.example) file.
 2. **Run the Assessment**
    Execute the repository assessment tool using: